peterychuang/Flat-Plat/HACKING.md

   actual definitions of style for each widget.
 This is where you are likely to add/remove your changes.

-You can read about SASS at http://sass-lang.com/documentation/.
-Once you make your changes to the `_common.scss` file, run the `./parse-sass.sh` script.
+- `_apps.scss` or `_extensions.scss`

+  app/extension specific stylings.

 How to change the assets color
 ------------------------------

 To keep it maintainable SVG files are basically edited on text-based.

-So if you just want to change the SVG assets color, I recommend using a **text editor** instead of **Inkscape**.
-But please note that in some cases Inkscape is needed to render PNG assets.
+So if you just want to change the SVG assets color, we recommend using a **text editor** instead of **Inkscape**.
+However, please note that Inkscape is required to render the PNG assets from the SVG files.

 Here is an example to change the _accent color_: